metio/terraform-provider-k8s/docs/data-sources/apiextensions_crossplane_io_composition_revision_v1_manifest.md

 Required:

 - `composite_type_ref` (Attributes) CompositeTypeRef specifies the type of composite resource that thiscomposition is compatible with. (see [below for nested schema](#nestedatt--spec--composite_type_ref))
 - `revision` (Number) Revision number.
-Newer revisions have larger numbers.
+Newer revisions have larger numbers.This number can change.
+When a Composition transitions from state A-> B -> A there will be only two CompositionRevisions.
+Crossplane willedit the original CompositionRevision to change its revision number from0 to 2.

 Optional: